 What's at stake as the Supreme Court hears Idaho case about abortion in emergencies

-In Idaho, abortion is only legal when a pregnant patient faces death.
+In Idaho, when a pregnant patient has complications, abortion is only legal to prevent the woman's death.
 But a federal law known as EMTALA requires doctors to provide "stabilizing treatment" to patients in the emergency department.

 The Biden administration sees that as a direct conflict, which is why the abortion issue is back – yet again – before the Supreme Court on Wednesday.